Pomona College Internship Program (PCIP): Semester

 Students are strongly advised to attend drop-in hours or make an appointment with CDO staff to get their materials reviewed prior to submitting an application.

 All submitted applications are reviewed and vetted by CDO staff.
 Students admitted to PCIP for the semester may then apply to PCIP internships in Handshake.
 PCIP opportunities are hosted by the program’s partner employers.
 Industries, employers, and positions vary from semester to semester.

 WHAT ARE THE APPLICATION DEADLINES?

 Application deadlines are subject to change from semester to semester.
 Applications for the spring semester typically open in mid-August.
-Applications for the fall semester typically open in mid-April.
+Applications for the fall semester typically open mid-way through the spring semester.